We have previously written an outright SWOT analysis of Hyundai. This time we are back with another article on the SWOT analysis of Tesla.

 - Battery Shortage: As Tesla’s most of the businesses depend upon battery electric vehicles and plug-in electric vehicles which sometimes cause shortage of the supply of batteries.
 This directly affects the sales of electric vehicles and energy storage systems.

 - Employee Turnover Rate: It has a high employee turnover rate, with low employee enthusiasm and working confidence.
 Recently, Tesla got fined to follow unethical working system which caused impact on workers safety.

 - Untapped Markets: The most important opportunity of Tesla right now is to tap into Asian market which is India where the market of EV, automation and renewable energy is growing rapidly.

 - Affordable Cars: Tesla is working on launching its affordable cars so that people of every class can access the innovation of Tesla.
-Such as it recently launched Model 3 which is a more affordable version of Model S.
+Such as its recently launched Model 3 which is a more affordable version of Model S.

-- In-house Battery Production: Tesla can launch its own battery cells which will reduce the dependency of Tesla on Panasonic who is its primary supplier of batteries.
+- In-house Battery Production: Tesla can launch its own battery cells which will reduce the dependency of Tesla on Panasonic which is its primary supplier of batteries.
 This move could be a big game changer for Tesla if implemented.

 - Technological Developments: Technology succeeds with numerous advantages among many departments.
 Operations can be automated to diminish costs.
 Technology enables better data to be obtained from customers and improves trading accomplishments.

-- Autonomous Driving Technology: Tesla’s autopilot technology has gained it fame for its safety and convenience.
+- Autonomous Driving Technology: Tesla’s autopilot technology has gained fame for its safety and convenience.
 Making it trustworthy by consumers and the share market.
 Tesla’s work in autopilot is constantly evolving.